 Item 10.
 DIRECTORS AND EXECUTIVE OFFICERS OF THE REGISTRANT

-Information required under this Item is contained in our definitive proxy statement, which was filed on April 22, 2003, and is incorporated herein by reference
+Information required under this Item with respect to Directors is contained in our definitive proxy statement, which will be filed within 120 days of December 31, 2002, our most recent fiscal year, and is incorporated herein by reference.